 Interestingly, you can also see a couple of poissoneries (fish shops) selling the fresh catch of the day, keeping to the city’s historic roots.

 If you don’t have time to visit the celebrated Notre Dame de la Garde Basilica (the one you see in all the pictures on top of a hill), the next best thing is to visit the Cathédrale Sainte-Marie-Majeure de Marseille, right on the Old Port.

 The cathedral is directly across from MUCEM and is just as impressive.
-It stands on a site where churches have stood since the 5th century.
+Like many of the other cathedrals around France, it stands on a site where churches have stood since the 5th century.
 The current building was consecrated in 1893, just 30 years after Notre Dame de la Garde, and has a similar striped interior.